 #5 Cats get confused when you switch sides of the bed.

 Normally, I sleep on the left side of the bed, but since my right leg has been a straight as a chimney stack.
 David and I switched sides of the bed for a little while to be easier for me to get in and out of bed.
 His Royal Highness was terribly confused.

 He usually sleeps on his “purr-pad” down at the end of the bed by my feet.
 The first couple of nights, he jumped up on the foot of the bed, looked at his “purr-pad,” then looked at David and then turned and looked at me.
 You could tell he did not understand, and a few nights, he let us know how annoyed he was by singing about it throughout the night, mainly when David covered up his “purr-pad” by accident during the night.
 We’ve returned to regular positions now, and he is back in the rhythm again too.

 #6 Flexibility and thigh gaps may not be so overrated after all.

 I’ve always had short, stubby, muscular legs.
 It runs in the family.
-Over the years I’ve accumulated some fat over top of those muscles.
+Over the years, I’ve accumulated some fat over the top of those muscles.
 I wish I had known that I needed to be more flexible after surgery.
-Having a straight leg, I realized that it is almost impossible for me to touch the bottom of my foot when my leg is straight.
-I’ve had to rely on David to do things for me such as washing, putting on lotion, socks and shoes.
+Having a straight leg, it is almost impossible for me to touch the bottom of my foot when my leg is straight.
+I’ve had to rely on David to do things for me, such as washing, putting on lotion, socks, and shoes.
 I almost couldn’t get my leg in the car.